 You have to let us know if you're letting your property

 Already renting out your home or thinking about it?
 If you are renting out your home or are thinking about doing so you need to apply for our Consent to Let.
 You must not proceed with letting out your property without first obtaining the Society’s written consent.
-In order for the Society to provide Consent to Let, you would need to complete an Application to let mortgaged property form (59 KB) which would ensure you had agreed to the following conditions of letting:
+Read our Lettings Information Factsheet (59 KB) for more information.
+In order for the Society to provide Consent to Let, you would need to complete an Application to let mortgaged property form (661 KB) which would ensure you had agreed to the following conditions of letting:

 - A Tenancy Agreement being in place – you must ensure that only an Assured Shorthold Tenancy is created (England & Wales) or a Private Residential Tenancy (Scotland).

 - Relevant Statutory Notice(s) (where required) being served on the tenants.

 Yorkshire Building Society